 A Detailed Look at Sensory Regulation

-There are different levels of sensory regulation, which include: hypo-regulation, where an individual is under-responsive to sensory input and may be described as "spacey" or "disconnected," hyper-regulation where an individual is over-responsive to sensory input and may be described as "sensitive" or "overly reactive," and finally, optimal regulation where an individual can respond appropriately to sensory input.
+There are various levels of sensory regulation, such as hypo-regulation, where a person is under-responsive to sensory input and might be described as "spacey" or "disconnected," hyper-regulation, where a person is over-responsive to sensory input and might be described as "sensitive" or "overly reactive," and optimal regulation, where a person can respond appropriately to sensory input.

-It is important to note that sensory regulation is not a fixed characteristic and can be improved with different therapeutic interventions and environmental changes.
-Occupational therapy, as previously mentioned, is one of the most common approaches to addressing sensory regulation issues and can help children improve their ability to process and respond to sensory information.
+It is crucial to remember that sensory regulation is a trait that can be improved with various therapeutic approaches and environmental modifications.
+As was already mentioned, occupational therapy is one of the most popular methods for dealing with sensory regulation issues and can aid kids in developing their capacity to process and react to sensory information.

 The Zones of Regulation Program